 Dr Johannes Hattula is Assistant Professor of Marketing at Imperial College Business School.
-He studied Business Administration at the University of Mannheim, Germany, and he holds a PhD from the University of St. Gallen, Switzerland.
-During his doctoral and postdoctoral studies, he spent several years abroad.
-Amongst others, he was visiting the Sauder School of Business at the University of British Columbia, Vancouver, Canada (2011-2012), and he was Visiting Fellow at the Yale School of Management at Yale University, New Haven, USA (2013/2014).
+He studied Business Administration at the University of Mannheim (Germany) and he holds a PhD from the University of St. Gallen (Switzerland).

-Johannes' research interests include managerial and consumer decision making as well as topics in the digital marketing space.
-His main focus is on cognitive processing such as information processing, preference certainty, preference construction and predictions, on the one hand, and the interplay between technology and decision making, on the other.
-In his research, he applies an interdisciplinary perspective, drawing primarily from (social) psychology, and methodologically, he employs especially experimental approaches and longitudinal methods.
+Johannes' research interests include managerial and consumer behaviour as well as topics in the digital marketing space.
+His main focus is on cognitive processing such as information and inference processes, preference certainty, preference construction and predictions, on the one hand, and the interplay between technology and decision making, on the other.
+In his research, he applies an interdisciplinary perspective, drawing primarily from the fields of (social) psychology and information systems.
+Methodologically, he employs especially experimental approaches and longitudinal methods.

 Hattula, Johannes D., 2015, Interview: Putting Yourself in the Customer's Shoes Doesn't Work, Harvard Business Review, Vol:93, ISSN:0017-8012, Pages:34-35

 et al., 2015, Is more always better?
 An investigation into the relationship between marketing influence and managers' market intelligence dissemination, International Journal of Research in Marketing, Vol:32, ISSN:0167-8116, Pages:179-186

 et al., 2015, Managerial Empathy Facilitates Egocentric Predictions of Consumer Preferences, Journal of Marketing Research, Vol:52, ISSN:1547-7193, Pages:235-252